zriyansh/signoz.io/docs/Introduction.md

 slug: /
 ---

 SigNoz is an open-source observability tool that helps you monitor your applications and troubleshoot problems.
 It provides traces, metrics, and logs under a single pane of glass.
+It is available both as an <a href = "https://github.com/SigNoz/signoz" rel="noopener noreferrer nofollow" target="_blank" >open-source software</a> and a [cloud offering](https://signoz.io/teams/).

 With SigNoz, you can do the following: